meanie20/Inspire-in-STEM/README1.md

 </ol>
 </body>
 </html>

 Day 3: Input and output devices and LED simple circuit using arduino We categorized the parts we identified into input and output.
 Input devices include: Buttons,LDR and Sensors like DHT and the output devices include: Buzzer,LED,LCD and Motors.
 We assembled simple LED circuit and coded in arduino to make it blink using the procedure in the link below.
 [Simple LED circuit](https://create.arduino.cc/projecthub/rowan07/make-a-simple-led-circuit-ce8308)

-    Day 3: